-For those of us comprising the local defense bar here in Miami, it is all but routine for us, in cases in which our client’s are accused of Resisting Without Violence, Fla.
+For those of us comprising the local defense bar here in Hollywood, it is all but routine for us, in cases in which our clients are accused of Resisting Without Violence, Fla.
 Stat. § 843.02, to argue to judges and prosecutors alike that the arresting officer(s) were not executing a “lawful, legal duty” at the pertinent times.

-Despite an abundance of pretty favorable caselaw on this issue, we’re not always successful.
-Because these arguments often occur in the midst of trial during a motion for judgment of acquittal, sometimes, those failures to persuade result in a convictions for our clients.
+Despite an abundance of pretty favorable case law on this issue, we’re not always successful.
+Because these arguments often occur in the midst of trial during a motion for judgment of acquittal, sometimes, those “failures to persuade” result in convictions for our clients.
 Only then can they hope that, on appeal, their convictions will be reversed; a hope that, as a matter of course, we all know is exceedingly unlikely–no matter the merits.

 In W.B. v.
 State, No. 3D15-772, a police officer, very familiar with the juvenile defendant, noticed him operating a motorized scooter at night without wearing protective eyewear (and believed W.B. to be younger than 16 and having a suspended driver’s license).
 When the officer tried to conduct a traffic stop, W.B. jumped off the scooter and fled on foot–eventually being apprehended at a nearby intersection.